rudrathegreat/Water-Quality-Checking-System-Web-Application/README.md

 Once data is received by the BBC MicroBit that is attached to an Arduino, The Arduino then transmits the data onto the 4G network, to make it available for further analysis.
 This component is attached to a display board which is located near a sidewalk close to the Plenty River.
 This board uses 4 LEDs indicators to show the water quality at a particular time.
 This  board also educates information about the platypuses which live in the river.
 This component also uses solar panels to get power.

+Coloured LEDs will give an indication of water pollution.
+Large 10mm LEDs were connected to 180 ohm resistors.

+> Red - Highly Polluted - connected to pin 12
+>
+> Orange - Bad - connected to pin 8
+>
+> Green - Good - connected to pin 16
+>
+> Blue - Excellent - connected to pin 0

+The LEDs are connected to pins 12 and 8, and pins 16 and 0 of the BBC Micro:bit Motor Drive board Version2.

+Pins 12 and 8 belong to one H Bridge Driver chip.
+Either pin 12 or pin 8 can be active (HIGH), but not both.
+Pins 16 and 0 belong to the second H Bridge Driver chip.
+Either pin 16 or pin 0 can be active (HIGH), but not both.

+The board is designed to run motors (in pairs) and as such the pins are connected in pairs.
+The motor driver board uses a H Bridge driver chip, and as such if you try to run both pins at the same time the H bridge will automatically shut down to prevent damage.

 ##### Data Receiver and Storage Component

 This component consists of a BBC Microbit that receives the data from cloud using 4G network and then pass that data to Raspberry Pi via serial port using decoder settings ‘UTF-8’.
 The Raspberry Pi process the data and save it in the data storage location.
 Data is stored in 3 separate data storage locations for pH, Conductivity and Temperature.